NRF Chapter One and the Year of Agile Authenticity

 At ULTA Beauty, the prestige beauty retailer has won the hearts and minds of beauty enthusiasts with its increased focus on flexibility, innovation, and guest centricity.

 “Our vision is to personalize our communication and provide personalized experiences for our members at every touchpoint in our store, online, and print channels,” said Kelly Mahoney, vice president of customer marketing at ULTA Beauty.
+“Purpose matters.
+Our old patterns and old ways of how we filled our days with busyness have waned for most of us.
+There’s more time now for contemplation in our actions.
+And therefore, brand purpose matters.”

 When asked about the changes he’s seen among his clients’ customer base, Jeremy Brazeal, executive creative director at Reality Interactive, told RETHINK that the COVID-19 pandemic spurred a shift unlike any he’s seen in his lifetime.

 “The barrier of trust that was keeping people from engaging in these experiences evaporated overnight.
 It had to,” Brazeal said.
-“And the time they are now saving, they’re filling with things they enjoy, such as family time… can’t compete with that.”
+“And the time they are now saving, they’re filling with things they enjoy, such as family time… can’t compete with that.

 “What is happening now in retail is an example of natural selection,” he continued.
 “The companies who embrace this reality and see the opportunities here are doing extremely well.”